WGS Graduate Certificate

 Requirements of the Program

 The Graduate Certificate in Women and Gender Studies requires 12-credit hours at the graduate level.
 Both Feminist Theories WGS 6910 and Feminist Research Methods WGS 6920 are required courses.
 Two additional 3-credit graduate level courses that are WGS courses or WGS-approved electives are required.
-(12 credit hours total) Starting spring semester 2016 it is required that all WGS minor and certificate students attend at least two events per semester; the events must encompass a gender studies topic with preference given to the CWG program events.
+(12 credit hours total) Starting spring semester 2016 it is required that all WGS minor and certificate students must attend at least two events per semester; the events must encompass a gender studies topic with preference given to the CWG program events.

 The Graduate Certificate in Women and Gender Studies is now eligible for financial aid.
 If you have questions please contact the USU financial aid office at (435) 797-0173.